ljodea/dgrtwo.github.com/_posts/2017-4-27-ngrams_correlation_green_climate_fund.md

 ### Bigram Frequencies

-As well as for single words frequencies, we can also use Term-Frequency-Inverse-Document-Frequency (see the [notes here for definitions](http://state.gy/r/exploratory_data_analysis_of_board_documents_at_the_green_climate_fund/)) as a rule of thumb to work out which bigrams are particularly associated with particular meetings.
+Just as we did for single word analysis, we can also use Term-Frequency-Inverse-Document-Frequency (see the [notes here for definitions](http://state.gy/r/exploratory_data_analysis_of_board_documents_at_the_green_climate_fund/)) as a rule of thumb to work out which bigrams are particularly associated with particular meetings.

 {% highlight r %}